-It isn't yet known if the COVID-19 virus can be transmitted through breast milk.
-Limited research has shown no evidence of the virus in the breast milk of women with COVID-19.
+Research suggests that breast milk isn’t likely to spread the COVID-19 virus to babies.
 The bigger concern is whether an infected mother can transmit the virus to the baby through respiratory droplets during breast-feeding.

-If you have COVID-19 or are a symptomatic person under investigation for having the virus, take steps to avoid spreading the virus to your baby.
+If you have COVID-19 or are waiting for test results due to symptoms, take steps to avoid spreading the virus to your baby.
 This includes washing your hands before touching your baby and, if possible, wearing a face mask during breast-feeding.
 If you're pumping breast milk, wash your hands before touching any pump or bottle parts and follow recommendations for proper pump cleaning.
 If possible, have someone who is well give the baby the expressed breast milk.

 What you can do

-There is no vaccine available to prevent infection with the COVID-19 virus at this time.
-To reduce your risk of infection, avoid close contact with anyone who is sick or has symptoms and keep about 6 feet of distance between yourself and others beyond your household.
-Wear a cloth face mask in public and at work.
-Limit contact with others as much as possible.
-Instead, consider sharing moments with friends and family via photos, videos or videoconferencing.
+If you haven’t had a COVID-19 vaccine, take steps to reduce the risk of infection.
+Avoid close contact with anyone who is sick or has symptoms and keep about 6 feet of distance between yourself and others beyond your household.
+Wear a face mask in indoor public spaces and outdoors where there is a high risk of COVID-19 transmission, such as at a crowded event or large gathering.
 Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.